 Printers are available in the computer labs.
 Each semester, students are allotted the following print quota for B&W printing.

 - Graduate students - 2000 printing points

 - Undergrad students - 1600 printing points

 - Continuing Education - 200 printing points

 Additionally, students get a one‐time print quota of 20 pages for color printing (Color printing quota does not reset every semester.).
 Available print quota can be tracked at http://ppoints.stockton.edu

-Wireless network access is available at instructional and residential facilities.
+Wireless network access is available at all of our instructional and residential facilities.

 There are various opportunities for students with strong technical skills.
 Work study is desired, but not required.
-The online student application form is available at Computer Lab Assistants
+The online student application form is available aton our website.

-Students can call the Help Desk at 609-652-4309, send email to email@example.com, or come to D-121 for assistance with connectivity to online resources (e.g., goStockton Portal, Blackboard).
+Students can contact the ITS Help Desk for assistance with connectivity to online resources (e.g., goStockton Portal, Blackboard).
 Questions about course specific software should be addressed to the course instructor.

 Information Technology Services works with the Learning Access Program to assist students with special needs.
-Our student lab workers help students in customizing Windows Accessibility Options that support vision, hearing, or mobility features.
+Please see their Accessibility Toolbox page for more details.